shshemi/SHDatabase/README.md

 You can get the current row (record) dictionary by using:

     NSDictionary *dictionary = [resultSet dictionaryForCurrentRow];
-You can use the dictionary to create json or passing to a server
+You can use the dictionary to create json or pass to a server

 Thanks for using SHDatabase